-The system can be programmed so that the system keypad emits DTMF tones after a connection is made.
-For example, in a business application, a call from the telephone entry system may be answered by an auto-attendant requesting that you enter a person's extension number.
-This is possible with the system provided that it has been programmed to emit DTMF tones once the call is answered.
+Either system can be programmed so that the keypad emits DTMF tones (Dual-Tone Multi-Frequency) after a connection is made (section 3.1.12).
+For example, in a business application, a call from the telephone entry system may be answered by an auto-attendant requesting that you enter a resident's extension number.
+This is possible with the system provided that it has been programmed to emit DTMF tones once the call is answered